samuel-lindsay/cse163-cancer-research/README.md

         be in the same directory as the shape file!
 4. Run analyze.py.
 5. Observe the resulting html files in a web browser.
 Ensure that javascript is not blocked on your browser.

+## Note
+1. Please refer to `CSE163-ProjectReport` for introduction, background, methodology, and solution, etc. about this project.